grafana/explore-logs/docs/sources/_index.md

 Explore Logs is currently in [public preview](/docs/release-life-cycle/).
 Grafana Labs offers limited support, and breaking changes might occur prior to the feature being made generally available.
 {{% /admonition %}}

-Explore Logs offers a queryless experience for browsing Loki logs.
+Explore Logs automatically visualises insights from your Loki logs.
 You can:

 * Drill into your data using volume and text patterns
 * Easily find logs and log volumes for all of your services
 * Effortlessly filter logs based on their labels, fields, or patterns
 * Uncover related logs and monitor changes over time
 * Browse automatic visualizations of your log data based on its characteristics
+* Do all of this without writing LogQL queries

 {{< docs/hero-simple key="hero" >}}